jason2468087/Food-E-commerce-Site/README.md

 ![alt text](https://github.com/jason2468087/Food-E-commerce-Site/blob/main/README%20asset/Landing%20Page.png?raw=true)

 ## Introduction
 Nutri-Food is an e-commerce website prototype aimed to provided detail nutrient fact and food delivery online.
 With Edamam online database and API, users can search among 700,000+ food item and inspect their nutrition details.
 Also, users can order and pay for the food online after inspection.
-The website provide graphical design to improve user experience.
+The website provides a graphical design to improve user experience.

 Link: https://nutri-food-ba0b3.web.app/